nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `open data/new/cloudsync.xml`<br>
   Changes the Storage Directory to ./data/new/cloudsync.xml

 ### 2.13.
-Saving the task manager to a specified directory: `saveas` or  `save`
+Saving the task manager to a specified directory: `save` or  `saveas`

-Save Task Manager data to specified file path and continue using that directory for operations.<br>
+Save FunTaskTic data to specified file path and continue using that directory for operations.<br>
-If existing file with the same name exists, it will be overwritten with current Task Manager data.<br>
+If existing file with the same name exists, it will be overwritten with current FunTaskTic data.<br>
 Default file path is at data/taskmanager.xml.<br>
-Format: `saveas FILEPATH` `save FILEPATH`
+Format: `save FILEPATH` `saveas FILEPATH`

 Examples:

 * `save /Users/admin/taskmanager.xml`<br>
   Moves the Storage Directory to /Users/admin/taskmanager.xml in UNIX/MAC system
 * `saveas data/new/cloudsync.xml`<br>
-  Moves the Storage Directory to /data/new/cloudsync.xml
+  Moves the Storage Directory to ./data/new/cloudsync.xml

 ### 2.14.
 Undoing the last user command that changes data: `undo`